Germanicus1/kanban-sim/README.md

 # Kanban Simulation (Work in Progress)

 This is a real-time multiplayer simulation of the getKanban board game.
-Built with Go, Supabase, and a lightweight frontend.
+Built with Go, Supabase, and a lightweight ASTRO frontend.

 > ⚠️ This project is **not released** yet.
 It's under active development.